iPhone 12 Mini vs. iPhone SE: What you get for an extra $300, besides 5G

 Some other key differences include:

 Apple's reasoning to leave behind the wall adapter is likely tied to its introduction of MagSafe.
-It's a proprietary wireless charging system on the iPhone 12 that uses magnets.
-In addition to charging pads though, other nifty accessories can snap onto the back of the device too, and are sold separately.
+It's a proprietary wireless charging system on the iPhone 12 that uses magnets to connect.
+In addition to charging pads though, other nifty accessories can snap onto the back of the device, too, and are sold separately.

 iPhone 12 Mini vs. iPhone SE (2020)